Video Link: https://www.youtube.com/watch?v=IvBa_-eJ9u8

 Like I said, I often recommend that students start with secondary resources.
 So, books, handbooks, encyclopedias on legal topics.
 Enter best bets for finding these kinds of resources at Walden are going to be these three databases that I have linked here.
 Given that we don't have a formal law school, we don't have as many resources for legal research as some other institutions.

 But, these ones are surprisingly helpful.
-GALE Virtual Reference Library does have a law collection, so, actually, I think I have open.
+Gale eBooks does have a law collection, so, actually, I think I have open.
 So if you come in to that database you can click on this law collection and is going to show you the GALE Encyclopedia of American Law which is a great reference resource for the American legal system, in general.

 Then I also wanted to show you an example of what you might see if you go into our database SAGE Knowledge.
 This is a screenshot from a search I did for age discrimination.